Sukhmanpreet16/Bank-Loan-Risk-Analytics/README.md

 How to Run:-
 1. Import SQL

-Run sql/loan_queries.sql in pgAdmin or psql to create schema, insert values, and run analytics queries.
+Run sql file in pgAdmin or psql to create schema, insert values, and run analytics queries.

 2. Open Power BI Dashboard